Ahwahnee Hotel: Great Lounge

 The Great Lounge is one of the main public spaces in the hotel.
 The large space spans the full width of the wing and nearly its full length (minus the solarium).
 There are two large fireplaces on either end of the room made from cut sandstone.
 On either side of the lounge is a series of floor-to-ceiling plate-glass picture windows ornamented at their tops with stained glass.
 The individual border designs in the beams of the Great Lounge are by artist Jeanette Dryer Spencer.

 In popular culture

 Several of the Ahwahnee interiors were used as templates for the sets of the fictional Overlook Hotel in the horror film The Shining (1980).

 Film

+Scenes of the 1940 classic My Favorite Wife starring Cary Grant and Irene Dunne were set in a hotel with stone features like The Ahwahnee and purported to be in Yosemite, but were filmed on a sound stage.

 Both the film The Caine Mutiny (1954) and Color of a Brisk and Leaping Day (1996) include footage of the Ahwahnee Hotel.
 Stanley Kubrick used some Ahwahnee interiors as templates for the fictional Overlook Hotel's interior in The Shining.